kokizzu/svelte-mpa/README.md

 # Multipage Svelte

-The purpose of this project is to make Svelte that defaults to SPA into an static generated MPA
+The purpose of this project is to make Svelte that defaults to SPA into an static generated MPA.
+So for deployment you only need to rsync the `.html`, `.css`, `.js` and any other non `.svelte` files.

 Creator [sameerveda](//github.com/sameerveda)